ricardoguerrasantana/tic-tac-toe/README.md

 ## The React's official tic-tac-toe tutorial

-This is another approach to the official solition (with additional challenges solved) that implements techniques that are fundamental to building any React application.
+This is another approach to React's official tic-tac-toe tutorial (with additional challenges solved) that implements techniques that are fundamental for building any React application.
+This project goes beyond the tutorial to address topics such as separating container components from presentational components, lifecycle methods for effectively manipulating DOM features like colours, and self-contained components.

 ##